-The information provided for notification events is also valid for audit events, including examples - except for the admin console tooling, which is naturally distinct.
+The information provided for notification events is also valid for audit events, including examples except for the admin console tooling, which is naturally distinct.

 3.15.2.
-Audit Appenders
+Audit Event Processors

-In addition to default processing, events are also available for custom handling via Audit Appenders, based on Apache Log4j 2 Appenders.

-This allows to empower the available implementations or to write new ones in order to route audit messages, with optional transformation (rewrite), to files, queues, sockets, syslog, etc.
+In addition to default processing, events are also available for custom handling via Audit Event Processors.
+This allows to write implementations to route audit events to files, queues, sockets, syslog, etc.

-Custom implementations must follow the AuditAppender interface.
+Custom implementations must implement the AuditEventProcessor interface.